2025 Working Families Tax Credit applications are open!

 How do I report the tax?

-Sellers will report the selling price before trade-in or the fair market value for leased vehicles on their combined excise tax return under the Sales/Lease of Luxury Vehicles classification and then take the Exempt Portion of Selling Price deduction for each vehicle sold.
+Sellers will report the selling price before trade-in or the fair market value for leased vehicles on their combined excise tax return under the Sales/Lease of Luxury Vehicles classification and then take the Exempt Portion of Selling Price deduction (the $100,000 current deduction) for each vehicle sold that is subject to the luxury tax.

-If the luxury motor vehicle tax is not paid at the time of purchase, the tax applies at the time the vehicle is registered with the Department of Licensing.
+If the luxury motor vehicle tax is not collect by the seller at the time of purchase, the tax applies at the time the vehicle is registered with the Department of Licensing.
 For questions, please contact the Department of Licensing at 360-902-3770 or visit www.dol.wa.gov.

 Are there any exemptions?